Amjad50/Emerald/book/src/kernel/drivers/keyboard.md

 > This is implemented in [`keyboard`][keyboard]

-The keyboard driver is simple, and uses the legacy PS/2 interface at `0x60` and `0x64` ports.
+The keyboard driver is simple, and uses the legacy PS/2 interface at `0x60` and `0x64` ports, its implemented alongside the [mouse](./mouse.md) driver in the same file.

 The driver provide events broadcasts to all listeners using [`blinkcast`].
 These listeners are mostly processes reading from the `/devices/keyboard` file (see [keyboard reader](#keyboard-reader)).